 You need to create a strong marketing plan.
-This includes what you will do for promotion, how much it costs, and where the money is coming from.
+This includes promotion costs, budget, and target market.

 You need to understand your position in the market and how you will use business and marketing plans (i.e., online and offline promotion) and keep track of budgeting.

-Is There a Charge for Quarterly Taxes When Forming an LLC?
+Is There a Charge for Quarterly Taxes When Forming Your LLC?

 How Much Does It Cost to File Your Annual Report?